-These fluids must come into contact with another person’s mucous membranes, such as in or on their rectum, vagina, penis, or mouth, for a person to be at risk of contracting HIV.
+These fluids must come into contact with another person’s mucous membranes — such as those in or on their rectum, vagina, penis, or mouth — for the person to have a chance of contracting HIV.

-Transmission can also occur via broken skin or by using infected needles.
+Transmission can also occur via broken skin or sharing needles with a person with HIV.

-To transmit HIV, a mosquito or another insect would have to bite a person with HIV, then inject the blood back into another person’s body.
+People may mistakenly believe a mosquito or another insect could potentially bite a person with HIV and then inject the blood into another person’s body.

-Other forms of the virus exist, such as feline immunodeficiency virus (FIV), which affects cats.
+Other forms of the immunodeficiency virus exist, such as the feline immunodeficiency virus (FIV), which affects cats.
 However, HIV only affects humans.
-Humans cannot contract FIV or other immunodeficiency viruses in animals.
+Humans cannot contract FIV or other immunodeficiency viruses from animals.

-Fact: HIV cannot live long outside the body, and it cannot survive in water.
-As a result, a person cannot contract the virus from swimming, drinking, bathing, or other activities involving water.
+The virus cannot live long outside the body or survive in water.
+As a result, a person cannot contract HIV through swimming, drinking, bathing, or other activities involving water.